aliyurtsevenn/Cytoscape_Input_Interaction_map/README.md

 RUNNING THE PROGRAM

-As you can see, there are 2 files uploaded in the attachments.
-After downloading the programs, you need to download gprofiler package in python.
+1. As you can see, there are 2 files uploaded in the attachments.
+After downloading the files, you need to download gprofiler package in python.
 The package is  found in https://pypi.org/project/gprofiler-official/

-Then, you need to download upload 2 files.
-Before running the code, you need to change the parameters accordingly.
+2. Before running the code, you need to change the parameters accordingly.
 You can give 2 different conditions at max. for GO annotation.
 More than that cannot be accepted, but if you have 3 or more conditions, please send us notifications.

-Then, you can use either a development environment like Pycharm or Jupyter to run interactome_map_parameters.py code, or you can directly run it by using command line.
+3. You can use either a development environment like Pycharm or Jupyter to run interactome_map_parameters.py code, or you can directly run it by using command line.
 Please make sure all the required packages with their suitable versions are installed or imported into your environment.

-Then, you need to make sure that interactome_map_parameters.py and parameters.txt files are in the same directory.
+You need to make sure that interactome_map_parameters.py and parameters.txt files are in the same directory.
 If they are not, the code is not going to work.

 You can reach input files in our example folder.